-The register for the first (am) session will be taken at 8.45am and will be kept open until 9.05am.
+The register for the first (am) session will be taken at 8.45am.

 Any student who arrives after 8:45 will be recorded as late and issued a minus mark; the number of minutes late will be recorded.

 If a student is late to am registration on two or more occasions in any one week (Mon-Fri), a 10 minute detention will be imposed by their form tutor at a time convenient to the tutor (break or lunchtime).